Capacity of Two-User Wireless Systems Aided by Movable Signals: System Model

 where $\mathbf{h}_{dl,k}\in\mathbb{C}^{1\times N}$ is the wireless channel between the base station and user $k$, and $n_{dl,k}\in\mathbb{C}$ is the \gls{awgn} at user $k$ with noise power $\sigma^2_k$, for $k=1,2$.

-To model the wireless channels $\mathbf{h}_{ul,k}$ and $\mathbf{h}_{dl,k}$, we assume that the atenna array at the base station is a \gls{ula} located along the $x$-axis and centered in $x=0$, such that the $n$th transmitting antenna has $x$ coordinate $x_n=(n-(N+1)/2)d_A$, where $d_A$ is the antenna spacing.
-We denote as $d_k$ the distance between user $k$ and the center of the base station array, and as $\theta_k\in[-\pi/2,\pi/2]$ the angle of the user $k$ direction with respect to the base station array normal, as show in Fig.~\ref{fig:system}.
+To model the wireless channels $\mathbf{h}_{ul,k}$ and $\mathbf{h}_{dl,k}$, we assume that the antenna array at the base station is a \gls{ula} located along the $x$-axis and centered at $x=0$, such that the $n$th transmitting antenna has $x$ coordinate $x_n=(n-(N+1)/2)d_A$, where $d_A$ is the antenna spacing.
+We denote as $d_k$ the distance between user $k$ and the center of the base station array, and as $\theta_k\in[-\pi/2,\pi/2]$ the angle of the user $k$ direction with respect to the base station array normal, as shown in Fig.~\ref{fig:system}.
 Hence, the distance between user $k$ and antenna $n$ at the base station is

 assuming far-field propagation.
 Depending on $d_{n,k}$, the entries of the uplink channels $\mathbf{h}_{ul,1}$ and $\mathbf{h}_{ul,2}$ are given by $\left[\mathbf{h}_{ul,k}\right]_n=e^{-j\frac{2\pi}{\lambda}d_{n,k}}$, where $\lambda=c/f$ is the wavelength, $c$ the speed of light, and $f$ the frequency.
 Following \eqref{eq:dnk}, we can write more explicitly